cwmulvey22/scraper_bot/README.md

 python tiktokAPI_posts.py babyariel 10 07 01 2024
 ```

-### Xcom
+### X.com
-Navigate to the xcom/ directory to run these scripts.
+Navigate to the x/ directory to run these scripts.

 #### Profile Scraping
 ```